-The practice of nursing is for individuals who are service-oriented, intellectually mature with a strong sense of self-direction and motivation, and who are able to work and interact with people of all ages and from various backgrounds.
-Registered Nurses (RN) assess the current health status of clients, plan care, administer treatments and medications, and provide education and emotional support for clients and their families.
-They perform a variety of nursing functions requiring communication skills, critical thinking, decision making, and sound judgment.
-RNs work in hospitals, long term care facilities, home health care, physician offices, outpatient clinics and other settings, and play a vital role in the quality and effectiveness of health care.
-RNs can specialize in a variety of areas of patient care, and with additional education, RNs have the opportunity to function in advance practice roles such as nurse practitioner, nurse anesthetist, nurse midwife, or nurse educator.
-The CCC ADN program is designed to educate individuals in providing nursing care to patients of all ages in a variety of health care settings.
-Nursing is a collaborative and/or independent process in which the nurse interacts with individuals applying documented, scientific knowledge through the use of the nursing process.
-Nursing courses provide sequential nursing knowledge, experience, and skills for the safe practice of nursing.
-Ethical and legal accountability are stressed.
+Individuals who practice nursing are serviceoriented, intellectually mature, have a strong sense of self-direction and motivation, and are able to work and interact with people of all ages and from various backgrounds.
+Practical nurses (PN) provide direct patient care under the supervision of an RN, physician or dentist.
+Registered nurses (RN) assess the current health status of clients, plan care, administer treatments and medications, and provide education and emotional support for clients and their families.
+Nursing functions require communication skills, critical thinking, decision making, and sound judgment.
+Nurses work in hospitals, long term care facilities, home health care, physician offices, outpatient clinics and other settings, and play a vital role in the quality and effectiveness of health care.
+RNs may specialize in a variety of areas of patient care, and with additional education, have the opportunity to function in advance practice roles such as nurse practitioner, nurse anesthetist, nurse midwife, or nurse educator.